Spring Awakening (1929 film)

 Spring Awakening (German: Frühlingserwachen) is a 1929 German silent drama film directed by Richard Oswald and starring Mathilde Sussin, Toni van Eyck and Paul Henckels.
 It is an adaptation of the play of the same title by Frank Wedekind.
 It is part of the cycle of Enlightenment films made during the Weimar era.
+The film is centered on Melchior, a rebellious teenager, his friend Moritz, and his childhood friend and love interest Wendla.